SummitPublicSchools/spswarehouse/README.md

 You can `exit` the Anaconda Prompt; the next step is more easily done in the File Explorer.

+## Updating to new version

+When a new version of spswarehouse is released, there are two steps:

+- `pip install --upgrade spswarehouse`
+- Redo the "Set up dependencies" section.

 ## Set up credentials

 The default directory where this module is installed is `Users\<your name>\Anaconda3\Lib\site-packages\spswarehouse`.
 Your credentials are in the `spswarehouse` subdirectory.